What is Riya (show-off) in Islam?

 - To distribute charity to the poor so that they will gather around him, begging.

 - To serve and help patients, the grief-stricken and flood victims etc. so that people will call him a well-wisher of the troubled and a sincere social worker.

-Other Different examples of Riya (show-off)
+Other Different examples of Riya (show-off) in Islam

 - To use words that show humility for oneself such as a sinful or worthless person so that people will consider him a humble-natured person, praising his humility.
-(To use such words for oneself without the willingness of the heart is hypocrisy besides riya (show-off).)
+(To use such words for oneself without the willingness of the heart is hypocrisy besides Riya (show-off).)